 Chief Executive Officer

 Yehiel is a seasoned executive in the biomedical field and brings over two decades of management experience in both high-tech and biotech companies.
-Prior to joining CollPlant, Yehiel served as CEO and co-founder of Regentis Biomaterials Ltd.; Vice-President of Business Development at ProChon BioTech Ltd.; Vice President of Marketing and Business Development at OrthoScan Technologies Ltd.; and Director of Business Development and Business Unit Manager at Kulicke and Soffa Industries, Inc. Yehiel holds a BSc and an MSc degree in Mechanical Engineering from the Technion-Israel Institute of Technology.
+He joined CollPlant in 2010 and prior to this, Yehiel served as CEO and Co-founder of Regentis Biomaterials Ltd.; Vice-President of Business Development at ProChon BioTech Ltd.; Vice President of Marketing and Business Development at OrthoScan Technologies Ltd.; and Director of Business Development and Business Unit Manager at Kulicke and Soffa Industries, Inc. Yehiel holds a BSc and an MSc degree in Mechanical Engineering from the Technion-Israel Institute of Technology.

 Eran is a veteran financial executive in the biotech and industrial sectors.
-Prior to joining CollPlant, Eran served as the Chief Financial Officer of Tefron Ltd., a global industrial company traded on both the Tel Aviv Stock Exchange (TASE:TFRN) and on the OTCBB (OTC:TFRFF) in the U.S. he also served as Chief Financial Officer of Healthcare Technologies Ltd. (NASDAQ:HCTL), Gamida MedEquip and Gamida For Life, a group of companies specializing in the development, manufacturing and marketing of clinical diagnostic test kits worldwide and medical equipment and services to the biotech and high tech industries.
-Prior to Gamida, Eran served as a senior manager at Ernst & Young.
+He joined CollPlant in 2012 and prior to this, Eran served as the Chief Financial Officer of Tefron Ltd., a global industrial company traded on both the Tel Aviv Stock Exchange (TASE:TFRN) and on the OTCBB (OTC:TFRFF) in the U.S. He also served as Chief Financial Officer of Healthcare Technologies Ltd. (NASDAQ:HCTL), Gamida MedEquip and Gamida For Life, a group of companies specializing in the development, manufacturing and marketing of clinical diagnostic test kits worldwide and medical equipment and services to the biotech and high tech industries.
+Before Gamida, Eran served as a Senior Manager at Ernst & Young.
 Eran holds a BA in Accounting and Business Administration from the Tel Aviv College of Management and is a Certified Public Accountant.

 Vice President of Regulatory Affairs and Quality Assurance

 Philippe brings over two decades of experience in Regulatory Affairs, Quality Assurance and Clinical Affairs in the international medical device industry.
-Prior to joining CollPlant, Philippe served for 14 years as Director of RA/QA/CA at InterVascular Datascope (now Maquet-Getinge), a manufacturer of cardiovascular long-term implants.
-He was also with 3M Medical, as Manager of Regulatory Affairs.
-Philippe holds a PharmD degree from the University of Pharmacy in Marseille, France.
+He joined CollPlant in 2011 and prior to this, Philippe served for 14 years as Director of RA/QA/CA at InterVascular Datascope (now Maquet-Getinge), a manufacturer of cardiovascular long-term implants.
+Philippe was also with 3M Medical, as Manager of Regulatory Affairs.
+Philippe holds a PharmD Degree from the University of Pharmacy in Marseille, France.